When Jewish artists become the target of antisemitism claims – DW – 09/12/2024

 In November 2023, an exhibition by Candice Breitz was canceled by the Saarland Museum's Modern Gallery.
 The organizers wanted to avoid associating with the South African artist, claiming she had signed a letter by the Boycott, Divestment and Sanctions (BDS) movement, labeled by Germany's government as "antisemitic", and that she had not condemned the October 7 terror attacks by Hamas.

-Both allegations are false, Breitz has repeated many times since, including at a panel discussion on the impact of Germany's particular stance on BDS, held on September 8 at Berlin's International Literature Festival (ilb): Although she supports the democratic right to boycott, she is not a BDS supporter and has never signed any of the movement's letters.
+Breitz has repeated many times since then that both allegations are false, most recently at a panel discussion on the impact of Germany's particular stance on BDS, held September 8 at Berlin's International Literature Festival (ilb).
+Although she supports the democratic right to boycott, she said, she is not a BDS supporter and has never signed any of the movement's letters.

-And as the artist had written on Instagram even before the museum's decision was made: "It is possible to fully condemn Hamas (as I do, unequivocally), while nevertheless supporting the broader Palestinian struggle for freedom from oppression, discrimination and occupation."
+And as the artist wrote on Instagram even before the museum's decision was made: "It is possible to fully condemn Hamas (as I do, unequivocally), while nevertheless supporting the broader Palestinian struggle for freedom from oppression, discrimination and occupation."

 "I may carry the dubious distinction of being the first Jewish artist to be de-platformed and defunded by Germany, but I am not the first Jew to be impacted," she said as the controversy erupted.
 "A wide spectrum of activists, artists and other cultural workers are being tarred and feathered in great haste and with McCarthyist zeal."

-Ever since the German parliament passed its resolution in 2019 condemning the BDS movement as antisemitic, different cultural institutions in the country have been disinviting planned guests or award winners, preemptively attempting to avoid controversy and accusations of antisemitism.
+Ever since the German parliament passed its 2019 resolution condemning the BDS movement as antisemitic, different cultural institutions in the country have been uninviting planned guests or Berlin's International Literature Festival (ilb), preemptively attempting to avoid controversy and accusations of antisemitism.

-The phenomenon became even more pronounced after the Israel-Hamas war began, following Hamas' attack that claimed the lives of some 1,200 Israelis and the taking of more than 200 hostages.
+The phenomenon became even more pronounced after the start of the Israel-Hamas war in late 2023, following the Hamas attacks that claimed the lives of some 1,200 Israelis and the taking of more than 200 hostages.

-There were cases of people who publicly criticized Israel's actions in Gaza without including a direct condemnation of Hamas and ended up being accused of antisemitism.
+This included cases where people publicly criticized Israel's actions in Gaza without including a direct condemnation of Hamas, and ended up being accused of antisemitism.
 Israeli filmmaker Yuval Abraham and his Palestinian co-director, Basel Adra, experienced this firsthand at the Berlinale in February, following their award acceptance speech that was critical of the Israeli government.

+Abraham, who faced death threats in Israel following the accusations, criticized German officials for devaluing the term "antisemitism."

 Similar warnings have been coming from Diaspora Alliance, a Jewish-led international organization dedicated to challenging the instrumentalization of antisemitism and to fighting what they identify as genuine antisemitism.